rishiosaur/oss/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/rishiosaur/oss)
 ![GitHub last commit](https://img.shields.io/github/last-commit/rishiosaur/oss)

-A minimal showcase of the developers that came to the Open Source workshop at Hack the North 2020!
+A minimal showcase of the developers that came to the Git & GitHub workshop at Hack the North 2021!

 # Profiles